hexdump/dotfiles/laptop-config/firefox-config/README.md

 ### Search

-- Check `Add search bar in toolbar`.
-You can quickly switch focus to the search bar with the `Ctrl-K` keybind.
 - Set `Default Search Engine` to DuckDuckGo.
 - Disable `Provide search suggestions`.
 - Leave `Search Shortcuts` as they are.